wp-plugins/postman-smtp/readme.txt

 Tested on a RedHat OpenShift installation.

-Requirements: A Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open
+Requirements: PHP 5.3, a Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open

 Your feedback is appreciated!!
 Please send feature requests and/or bug reports.